The laboratories of the research groups of the II. Medical Clinic are located in building N27 on the Research Campus.

 Working groups in Department of Oncology

-WG Gastrointestinal Oncology and Response Prediction
+Gastrointestinal Oncology and Response Prediction

 Head: PD Dr. Andreas Block, MBA